Rakesh9100/CalcDiverse/Calculators/Percentage-To-Fraction-Calculator/Readme.md

 - It also provide detail solution
 - Easy-to-use command-line interface.
 - You can reset the calculation to starting

-## Usage

-1. Open the `index.html` file in a web browser.
-2. Enter the Values of n and r
-3. Click the "Convert" button to compute the result
-4. View the result displayed on the page.

 ## Example